varsingh369/Indian-Alternatives/README.md

-# Indian-Tech Alternatives
+# Indian Tech, Apps, Website Alternatives
 A collectively curated list of Indian software alternatives to popular services, because it is time to prioritize the privacy, security, and sovereignty with atmanirbhar apps, web and tools.🇮🇳

-# Messenger Apps
+# Messenger Apps or Web
 - Sandes Messenger (Govt)
 - Elyments Messenger
 - Arattai Messenger